Best Day Trips by Train from Nice: Easy French Riviera Towns You Can Visit Without a Car

 Nice Saint-Augustin

 Convenient for airport-area hotels and western Nice.
-This station is also closest to Nice Airport Terminal 1— less than a 500-meter walk.
+This station is also closest to Nice Airport Terminal 1— less than a half-mile walk.

-For most visitors staying in central Nice, Nice Ville remains the easiest departure point but always check schedules.
+For most visitors staying in central Nice or the Old Town, Nice Ville remains the easiest departure point.

 Closest Day Trips by Train from Nice (Under 15 Minutes)